 Deb is married to Gary.
 They have two children, both Lighthouse alumni, and two grandchildren.
-Deb graduated from Pacific Lutheran University with a K-12 teaching degree and Special Endorsement in Reading.
+Deb graduated from Pacific Lutheran University with a K-12 teaching degree and Special Endorsement in Reading Diagnostics and Remediation.
 She has taught in both public and private schools.
-She has been a business owner and was a founding member of Lighthouse.
-Deb served on the LCS teaching team until taking her current position as Director of Ministries for Children and Families at Chapel Hill Presbyterian Church.
-Lighthouse has always held a special place in her heart and she is glad to be able to serve the Lord and the school as a board member.
+She has been a business owner and was a founding member of Lighthouse Christian School.
+Deb served on the LCS teaching team before serving as Director of Ministries for Children and Families at Chapel Hill Presbyterian Church for 21 years.
+Lighthouse has always held a special place in her heart and she is glad to serve the Lord and the school as a board member.

 BOARD MEMBERS EMERITUS

 Troy Alstead served two terms on the Board and led the Finance Committee as the school’s Treasurer.
+He is the founder and president of Ocean5 and Table 47 in Gig Harbor.
+Troy currently serves on the Boards of Directors of Levi Strauss & Company, Harley-Davidson, Topgolf International, OYO Global, and Array Technologies.
+He also serves on the Advisory Council of EarthLab, an initiative of the University of Washington.
 In early 2016, Troy retired from Starbucks Corporation after 24 years with the company, having most recently served as Chief Operating Officer, leading the day-to-day global operations of the company.
-He previously held the positions of Group President, Chief Financial Officer, and Chief Administrative Officer, and he spent a decade in Starbucks international business, including roles as Senior Leader of Starbucks International, President Europe/Middle East/Africa headquartered in Amsterdam, Chief Operating Officer of Starbucks Greater China headquartered in Shanghai, and Representative Director of Starbucks Coffee Japan headquartered in Tokyo.
-Troy is developing a new dining and social concept that will open its first location in Gig Harbor in 2017.
-He also serves on the Board of Directors of Levi Strauss & Company, where he chairs the Audit Committee.
-Troy and his wife Connie have four children who all have attended Lighthouse, with two now graduated from LCS.
+He previously held the positions of Group President, Chief Financial Officer, and Chief Administrative Officer, and he spent more than a decade in Starbucks international business, including roles as Senior Leader of Starbucks International, President Europe/Middle East/Africa headquartered in Amsterdam, Chief Operating Officer of Starbucks Greater China headquartered in Shanghai, and Representative Director of Starbucks Coffee Japan headquartered in Tokyo.
+Troy and his wife Connie have four children who all have graduated from Lighthouse.

 With wide-ranging experience as a corporate attorney and a litigator, Rick Barney has blessed our Board with his strong acumen in business law.
-He and his wife Barb are grandparents of a current LCS seventh grader and have an incoming kindergarten grandchild as well.
+He and his wife Barb are grandparents of one LCS alumni and two current LCS students as well.
 Rick has a huge heart for the Lord and for serving others.
 The Barneys enjoy spending time with their family and traveling to Hawaii.

 Mark served on the Board from 2008-2015, including six years as Chairman of the Board.
 During his tenure, LCS experienced a time of improving financial strength and enrollment growth, and the development and implementation of its 10-Year Strategic Plan (2013).
 Mark is a Director of Communications for USAA, a San Antonio-based diversified financial services firm that serves the military community and their families.
 Mark and his wife, Robin, have three children and now live in San Antonio.
 They are members of First Baptist Church of San Antonio.

-The Board Chair for 5 years, Dennis is now the parent of two Lighthouse Alumni – Michael, a recent graduate of Pepperdine University, and Lauren, an incoming senior at Life Christian.
+The Board Chair for 3 years and now an Emeritus member, Dennis is the parent of two Lighthouse Alumni – Michael, a graduate of Pepperdine University, and Lauren, who is in the Master’s program at Seattle Pacific University.
 The Trittins came to Lighthouse in 1995 and have been involved ever since!
-A retired Portfolio Manager for Russell Investments, Den has now moved on to a new passion as a publisher, author, educator and mentor.
-His passion is in developing new leadership/life skills programs for young people.
-Den serves on multiple committees including Finance, Marketing and Development, and Board Governance.
-When asked why Den serves at Lighthouse he replied, “Because of my passion for young people, the overwhelming need for Godly leaders in this country, the foundation it gave our children, and my love of the LCS community.”
+A retired Portfolio Manager for Russell Investments, Den has now moved on to a new passion as a publisher, author, educator, and mentor.
+His passion is in equipping young people with the leadership/life skills they need to succeed.
+Den serves on the Finance Committee and is a mentor for LCS administrators.
+When asked why Den serves at Lighthouse he replied, “Because of my passion for young people, the overwhelming need for Godly leaders in this country, the incredible foundation LCS gave our children and my love of this community.”
 A huge golf fan, Den also enjoys vacationing in Door County, Wisconsin, spending time with family and friends, and any opportunities to be with young people.